Preetamk97/CPP-Notes/05_Basic_Input-Output_In_C++.md

     return 0;
 }

-// << is called the Insertion Operator.
+// << is called the Insertion Operator (Inserts data into an output stream, such as cout.).
-// >> is called the Extraction Operator.
+// >> is called the Extraction Operator (Extracts data from an input stream, such as cin.).
 ```

 ![](Img_Files/chapter5/reserved-keywords.png)